CytronTechnologies/Cytron-MAKER-UNO-RP2040/README.md

 **Software:**

 * To install CircuitPython firmware on your Maker Uno RP2040, you can download the firmware for [CircuitPython on Maker Uno RP2040]( https://circuitpython.org/board/cytron_maker_uno_rp2040/).
-* For MicroPython you can download firmware for [MicroPython on Pico](https://micropython.org/download/rp2-pico/)
 * For Arduino you can follow this instruction to [Install Arduino Board Manager](https://github.com/earlephilhower/arduino-pico#installing-via-arduino-boards-manager).
+* For MicroPython, we have not created a custom firmware yet.
+For now, you can use [MicroPython on Pico](https://micropython.org/download/rp2-pico/)

 ## Resources
 For more information on the Maker Uno RP2040, please visit the resources section of the product page: